Variables

 Starting with

-there exists a simple plugin API that allows you to build your own custom tools right into GraphiQL.There are two built-in plugins that come with GraphiQL: The documentation explorer and the query history.
+graphiql@2there exists a simple plugin API that allows you to build your own custom tools right into GraphiQL.There are two built-in plugins that come with GraphiQL: The documentation explorer and the query history.
 Both can be toggled using icons in the sidebar on the left side of the screen.
 When opened, they appear next to the sidebar in a resizable portion of the screen.

 To define your own plugin, all you need is a JavaScript object with three properties:

-: A React component that renders the plugin contents which will be shown next to the sidebar when opening the pluginYou can pass a list of plugin objects to the
+title: A unique title for the plugin (this will show up in a tooltip when hovering over the sidebar icon)icon: A React component that renders an icon which will be included in the sidebarcontent: A React component that renders the plugin contents which will be shown next to the sidebar when opening the pluginYou can pass a list of plugin objects to the

-.
+contentyou can interact with the GraphiQL state using the hooks provided by@graphiql/react.
 For example, check out how you can integrate the OneGraph Explorer in GraphiQL using the plugin API in the plugin package in this repo.Theming

 The GraphiQL interface uses CSS variables for theming, in particular for colors.
 Check out the

-file for the available variables.Overriding these variables is the only officially supported way of customizing the appearance of GraphiQL.
+root.cssfile for the available variables.Overriding these variables is the only officially supported way of customizing the appearance of GraphiQL.
 Starting from version 2, class names are no longer be considered stable and might change between minor or patch version updates.

 Editor Theme